BennyBolton/puzzlecube/README.md

 USAGE
 -----

-Once build, the program can be used either by opening `public/index.html` directly, or by running `node . <port>` to launch a quick web server that can be used to access it.
+Once built, the program can be used either by opening `public/index.html` directly, or by running `node . <port>` to launch a quick web server that can be used to access it.
 The program has only been tested using Chrome, though it will require a modern browser supporting ES6 features.